Chill-project/Documentation/source/installation/install_additional_bundles.rst

 .. note::
    The following  has to be automated:

-   Finally we should modify the AppKernel.php file adding 'new Chill\Icpc2Bundle\ChillIcpc2Bundle(),' in the $bundle array.
+   Finally we should modify the AppKernel.php file adding `new Chill\\Icpc2Bundle\\ChillIcpc2Bundle(),` in the $bundle array as described `in the symfony documentation <http://symfony.com/doc/current/cookbook/bundles/installation.html#b-enable-the-bundle>`_.